OWASP/wstg/CONTRIBUTING.md

 Create an [issue](https://github.com/OWASP/OWASP-Testing-Guide-v5/issues) using the [fix request template](https://github.com/OWASP/OWASP-Testing-Guide-v5/issues/new?assignees=&labels=QA%2FEdit&template=fix-request.md&title=)

 In order to fix an [issue](https://github.com/OWASP/OWASP-Testing-Guide-v5/issues), follow the guidance of [how to push a PR](#how-to-push-a-PR).

+### Creating New Guides

+This section guides you through providing new content to the testing guide.
+New content can be:

+- New methods to test against a certain weakness.
+- New guide to test against a newly discovered weakness.

+In order to suggest a new guide, follow the guidance of [how to push a PR](#how-to-push-a-PR).